Vadims06/ospfwatcher/README.md

     ```
     { "_id" : ObjectId("67a9ecfe112225e8df6000001"), "graph_time" : "01Jan2023_00h00m00s_7_hosts", "path" : "/home/watcher/watcher/logs/watcher1-gre1-ospf.ospf.log", "area_num" : "0.0.0.1", "event_name" : "metric",
     ```

-    > **Note**
+> [!NOTE]
-    > If you see a single event in `docker logs logstash` it means that mongoDB output is blocked, check if you have a connection to MongoDB `docker exec -it logstash curl -v mongodb:27017`
+> If you see a single event in `docker logs logstash` it means that mongoDB
+> output is blocked, check if you have a connection to MongoDB
+> `docker exec -it logstash curl -v mongodb:27017`

-    2. Check that `graph_time` is **not** empty.
+   ii.
+Check that `graph_time` is **not** empty.
 If so, check that you can login on the Topolograph page [`Login/Local Login`] using credentials defined in `.env` and your local network is added in `API/Authorised source IP ranges`.
 Usually, `10.0.0.0/8`, `172.16.0.0/12` ,`192.168.0.0/16` is enought.

 ##### Development
-Logstach pipeline development.
+Logstash pipeline development.
 Start logstash container
 ```
 [ospf-watcher]# docker run -it --rm --network=topolograph_backend --env-file=./.env -v ./logstash/pipeline:/usr/share/logstash/pipeline -v ./logstash/config:/usr/share/logstash/config ospfwatcher_watcher:latest /bin/bash